 Infection with a poorly characterized agent (eg, a slow-growing virus or extremely fastidious bacterium)

 Production of a toxic substance in the urine

 Neurogenic hypersensitivity or inflammation mediated locally at the bladder or spinal cord level

 Manifestation of pelvic floor muscle dysfunction or dysfunctional voiding

 Although interstitial cystitis has not traditionally been considered a heritable condition, a 2005 study from the University of Maryland reported a higher occurrence of interstitial cystitis in monozygotic versus dizygotic twins, suggesting the disease has at least a partial genetic predisposition.

 Patients with interstitial cystitis are more likely to have undergone prior gynecologic surgery and/or to have a history of urinary tract infections and are 10-12 times more likely to report childhood bladder problems.
-Interstitial cystitis is associated with several chronic illnesses, including inflammatory bowel disease, systemic lupus erythematosus, irritable bowel syndrome, fibromyalgia, and atopic allergy.
+In addition, interstitial cystitis is associated with the following chronic illnesses:

 Psychiatric conditions associated with interstitial cystitis include anxiety disorder, depression, and adjustment reactions.

 Reports on the prevalence of interstitial cystitis conflict, depending on the country of origin and the criteria used for diagnosis.
 In addition, there is signficant overlap with conditions such as urinary tract infection, pelvic pain sydromes, and overactive bladder.